-We are seeking to develop good practice as a foundation, both in relation to transparency concerning the sources of our funds, and an investment policy that does not contradict our grant-giving purposes or compromise basic ethical standards.
-We are aware that many of our grantees are rightly concerned about these issues.
+We are seeking to develop good practice as a foundation, both in relation to transparency concerning the sources of our funds, and an investment policy that does not contradict our grant-giving purposes or compromise our ethical standards.
+We know that many of our grantees are rightly concerned about these issues.
 The following information is provided as part of our ongoing efforts to develop better alignment of our grant-giving work with our investment portfolio.

 Polden-Puckham is a family trust with Quaker connections, and the assets that we hold have been given to the Foundation by some family members.
 The capital originated from (formerly) Quaker owned businesses, including Clarks shoes.